-- (A) an internal rule, guideline, protocol, or other similar criterion, either the specific rule, guideline, protocol, or other similar criterion, or a statement that such a rule, guideline, protocol, or other similar criterion was relied upon in making the Adverse Benefit Determination and that a copy of such rule, guideline, protocol, or other criterion will be provided free of charge to the Claimant upon request; or - (B) a medical necessity or experimental and/or investigational treatment or similar exclusion or limit, either an explanation of the scientific or clinical judgment for the determination, applying the terms of the Plan to the Claimant's medical circumstances, or a statement that such explanation will be provided free of charge upon request. - (b) In the case of an Adverse Benefit Determination involving an Urgent Care Claim, the information described in Section 6.4(a) (above) may be provided to the Claimant orally within the time frame prescribed in Section 6.3(b) (above), provided that a written or electronic notification is furnished to the Claimant not later than three (3) days after the oral notification.
+- (D) a statement that the Claimant is entitled to receive, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to the Claimant's Disability Claim; whether a document, record, or other information is "relevant" to a Disability Claim will be determined by reference to Section 6.8. - (b) In the case of an Adverse Benefit Determination involving an Urgent Care Claim, the information described in Section 6.4(a) (above) may be provided to the Claimant orally within the time frame prescribed in Section 6.3(b) (above), provided that a written or electronic notification is furnished to the Claimant not later than three (3) days after the oral notification. - (c) Any notification of an Adverse Benefit Determination with respect to a Disability Claim filed after April 1, 2018, shall be provided in a culturally and linguistically appropriate manner, as described in Section 6.13.